Plum-Tree-Garden/cpp/README.md

 **Page Loading Speed** : Page Loading Speed affect SEO Results.
 This program Calculates the time spent loading a page.

-**setFraction** : given paramaters set fraction values of numerator and denominator then creates a fraction from given values
+**setFraction** : given paramaters, set fraction values of numerator and denominator then creates a fraction from given values